Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He looked Wei Wuxian in the eyes.
 His face twisted into something pained and vulnerable.
 He took a step forward, and Wei Wuxian realized, between that second and the next, just how wide he had become.

 How the delicate appearance of his youth, held in place by Wei Wuxian’s memories, had gone.
-How war had scarred his temple and hardened his face, how much space his shoulders and back occupied, draped in those golden clothes.
-How the scent of him swelled through the clearing and trees as if to become one with them, like a harsher and bitterer echo of his half-brother Meng Yao’s.
+War had scarred his temple and hardened his face, and his shoulders and back seemed to occupy so much width, draped in those golden clothes.
+The scent of him swelled through the clearing and trees as if to become one with them, like a harsher and bitterer echo of his half-brother Meng Yao’s.

-Wei Wuxian could not remember ever noticing this peculiar alpha-scent before, this smell of warm and bitter pine trees, but now, he could.
+Wei Wuxian could not remember ever paying attention to this peculiar qianyuan-scent before, this smell of warm and bitter pine trees, but now, he did.
 Now ice gathered up his chest and pain tightened in his throat.
-It was all he could do not to walk away.
+It was all he could do not to step away carefully.

 “No,” Jin Zixuan was saying, wide-eyed and flushed, a childish expression on the visage of a man.
 “Of course not, I would never… If I were allowed to—”